ids-s1-21/website/content/troubleshoot/trouble/exercises.en.md

 ---

 ### I can't find my exercises on RStudio Cloud
-Before working on them in RStuido Cloud, you have to __clone__ them from your repository on GitHub.
-To do this follow the instructions found on the <a id="workflow"> Suggested Workflow</a> page.
+Before working on them in RStudio Cloud, you have to __clone__ them from your repository on GitHub.
+To do this follow the instructions found on the <a id="OpeningaProject"> Opening a Project</a> page.

 ### A library I need is not loading in RStudio